navigation bar

 General Description

 Running parallel to and east of the Cossatot River is the whitewater Saline River, as opposed to the flatwater version that runs through Hot Springs.
-This Saline River (Arkansas has two with the same name - go figure!) is in Howard County near southeastern Oklahoma and northeastern Texas.
-The river begins in the Caddo Mountains and Ouachita National Forest of the Arkansas Ozarks Range, then flows south to Dierks Lake, continuing from there down to Millwood Lake where it meets the Little River.
-(The Cossatot joins the Little River just northwest of Millwood Lake.)
-This upper reach is rated Class II to III at the top of this approximately 13 mile reach, mellowing to Class I to II as it nears Dierks Lake.
+This Saline River (Arkansas has two with the same name - go figure!) is in Polk and Howard Counties near southeastern Oklahoma and northeastern Texas.
+The river begins in the Caddo Mountains and Ouachita National Forest of the Arkansas Ozarks Range near Mena, then flows south to Dierks Lake, continuing from there down to Millwood Lake where it meets the Little River.
+(The Cossatot joins the Little River at US Highway 59 / 71 just northwest of Millwood Lake.)
+This upper reach is rated Class II to III at the top of this approximately 22.6 mile reach, mellowing to Class I to II as it nears Dierks Lake.
 It is an extremely scenic river with many of the same characteristics as the 'Tot, though not as hairy as the serious part of that river.
 The Upper Saline is a fast-moving whitewater run utilized by many boaters as a warmup for the larger rapids and drops of the Cossatot.
 It features boulder garden rapids and dead-fall strainers on a very narrow channel lined with willow trees along both banks.
 A typical run will require portages around trees that lie across the river blocking passage of boats and paddlers, so paying attention to what lies ahead is of paramount importance.
-The gradient of about 50 fpm gives a great ride that requires more steering control than acceleration.
+The river channel flows through a heavily vegetated forest area of farmland where there are few signs of civilization.
+The remoteness of the area makes this a special place for those looking to get away from the hustle and bustle of big city life.
+The maximum gradient of about 50 fpm (average 25.7 fpm) gives a great ride that requires more steering control than acceleration.
 About a couple of miles into the run from the dam is an island below which is a blind left turn leading into a short drop of about 6 feet that is runnable with sufficient flows, but for which canoes should be outfitted with air bags to reduce the amount of water taken on.
-At low flows, which are a more common condition on this river, a portage will be necessary.
+At low flows, which are a more common condition on this river, a portage will be necessary at numerous lefges and at a few low water bridges, the latter of which can pose significant hazards to boaters and boats.
 At stages over about 11-12 feet paddlers should be looking for another river to run.
 Though not quite as challenging as the 'Tot, the Upper Saline River can still be very testy and dangerous.
-Boaters in canoes and kayaks should have at least strong intermediate whitewater skills for runs on the Upper Saline River, and rafts are just not practical for this small stream.
+Boaters in canoes and kayaks should have at least strong intermediate whitewater skills for runs on the Upper Saline River, and rafts are just not practical for this small stream, which at times become quite narrow.

 Location

-Howard County in far southwestern Arkansas.
+Polk and Howard Counties in far southwestern Arkansas.
 The Upper Saline River flows from the Ouachita Mountains near Mena down to Dierks Lake, and then to Millwood Lake and its confluence with the Little River.
 It is relatively close to Texarkana, Hot Springs National Park and Little Rock.

 Distance from major cities